R3Conclave/conclave-core-sdk/docs/docs/faq.md

 # Frequently asked questions

+## Design/architecture questions

-## What app architecture issues should we consider?
+### What app architecture issues should we consider?

 We plan to offer more guidance on this in future.
 Until then consider:

 * Dataset size.
 It must fit in memory in a single CPU machine.
-* Lower performance than usual.
+* Slightly lower performance than usual.
 The extra security checks used by SGX reduce execution performance and the embedded JVM inside the enclave isn't as sophisticated as HotSpot, so peak performance will be lower than normal for Java.
 * Client-side tooling.
 Enclaves are useless unless the end user of the service they provide is checking a remote attestation.
 Because web browsers know nothing about remote attestation you will have to provide an independent tool